 Buy Everything in Season

-When you want to eat more fruits and veggies, do your research and see what’s in season.
+When you want more fruits and veggies, research and see what’s in season.
 Buying it in-season instead of off-season can cost you much less.
 Plus, you can rotate what you eat throughout the year, giving you some well-needed variety.

 Avoid Those TV Dinners